 To find a cheaper safe food source to feed the larvae than the chicken feed you're currently using.
 The larvae then will be your ever renewable reliable food source for the chickens.
-Try local restaurants to see if they have any food waste.
+Try local restaurants or markets to see if they have any food waste.

 Be creative in your discovery for reducing chicken feed costs while still maintaining the great nutritional value.
 Growing your own chicken feed this way means stronger chickens & less money spent on antibiotics for the chicks.
 They actually are healthier, weigh heavier (less excess fat/more muscles) & give you back more tasty eggs.